eric19901202/rsschool-cv/cv.md

 * Phone: +99897 733 54 38
 * Email: [raxmatullineric19900212@gmail.com](raxmatullineric19900212@gmail.com)
 * GitHub:  [eric19901202 ](https://github.com/eric19901202)
-## **About me**
-* I am sociable and able to work in a team and really want to develop new skills.
-I am a reliable person and I try to get the job done on time.

  ## **My skills**
  * Html
  * Css